If you are ready to get your first pet bunny, your initial assignment is to find a perfect place to buy a rabbit.

-In almost every region, there are probably individuals who breed rabbits as pets.
-These are often healthy bunnies from rabbit enthusiasts who love their pets very much.
+In almost every region, there are individuals who breed rabbits as pets.
+These are often healthy bunnies from rabbit enthusiasts who love their pets.

-Reputable breeders are not in the business just for money, but they sell their rabbits to the first person who shows up with cash in hand.
+Reputable breeders are not in the business just for money, where they will sell their rabbits to the first person who shows up with cash in hand.
 A good breeder is personally involved in each sale.
-They will never sell through a pet store or any third party that does not allow them to meet the potential family and ensure it’s a perfect match for the bunny.
+They will never sell through a pet store or any third party that does not allow them to meet the potential family and ensure that they’re a perfect match for the bunny.

 Don’t buy a rabbit without having a personal visit to where the bunny was born and raised.
 Take your time to find the right breeder, and you will be happy for the rest of your rabbit’s life.